-If extra leads need to be attached, it is recommended that a 4-lead measurement scheme be used with this sensor.
+If extra leads are required, it is recommended that a 4-lead measurement scheme is used with this sensor.
 Attaching four connecting wires to the sensor leads is recommended.
+See the figure in Lead Configuration to determine sensor lead polarity.

 - 1. Prepare the sensor leads and connecting lead wires with a RMA (rosin mildly active) soldering flux, tin them with a minimal amount of 60% Sn/40% Pb solder.
 Use a low wattage soldering iron that will not exceed 200 °C. Clean off residual flux with rosin residue remover.
 The sensing element inside the package should be protected from excessive heat by putting a heat sink clip over the package. - 2.
 Strip connecting wires insulation by delicately scraping with a razor blade, fine sand paper or steel wool.
-Phosphor-bronze or manganin wire, in sizes 32 or 36 AWG, is commonly used as the connecting lead wire.
+Phosphor-bronze or Manganin wire, in sizes 32 or 36 AWG, is commonly used as the connecting lead wire.
 These wires have low thermal conductivity which help minimize the heat flow through the leads.
 Typical wire insulation is Polyvinal Formal (FormvarTM) or Polyimide (ML).
 FormvarTM insulation has better mechanical properties such as abrasion resistance and flexibility.
-Polyimide insulation has better resistance to chemical solvents and burnout. - 3.
-Prepare the connecting wire ends with a RMA (rosin mildly active) soldering flux, tin them with a minimal amount of 60% Sn 40% Pb solder.
-Use a low wattage soldering iron which will not exceed 200 °C.
+Polyimide insulation has better resistance to chemical solvents and burnout. - Prepare the connecting wire ends with a RMA (rosin mildly active) soldering flux, tin them with a minimal amount of 60% Sn 40% Pb solder.
+Use a low wattage soldering iron which will not exceed 200 °C. - Clean off residual flux with rosin residue remover.
+The sensor lead can be prepared in an identical manner. - Attach one sensor lead with two of the connector wires and apply the soldering iron above the joint area until the solders melt, then remove the iron immediately.
+Repeat for the other set of connector wires and the other sensor lead. - + V+ V+ V- I-